Baring Road, Cowes, Isle Of Wight, PO31 8DS.

-Parents/carers have the right to appeal against the Headteacher’s decision to the Attendance Appeals Committee of the Governing Body.
+Parents/carers have the right to appeal against the Headteacher’s decision to the Attendance Appeals Committee of the Governing Board.
 Requests for an appeal should be made in writing to the Chair of Governors.

 In the case of an unauthorised holiday, the school will notify the Education Welfare Service and they will decide whether to issue a Fixed Penalty Notice.

 Fixed Penalty Notices

 Under Section 23 of the Anti-Social Behaviour Act 2003, the Local Authority has the right to issue Fixed Penalty Notices to parents whose children fail to attend school regularly.
 The Education Welfare Service is responsible for deciding when a Fixed Penalty Notice shall be issued.
 They will make this decision in consultation with schools and, when appropriate, other agencies, such as the police.